feydor/feydor.github.io/index.md

 # Portfolio
 ## About Me

 Hello there!
 I'm Victor, a software developer.
 My background is in computer engineering which I studied at the [University of Arizona](https://en.wikipedia.org/wiki/University_of_Arizona).
-I live in [Tucson, Arizona](https://en.wikipedia.org/wiki/Tucson,_Arizona) and my interests mainly center around computer programming, philosophy, retro hardware, and anime.
+I live in [Tucson, Arizona](https://en.wikipedia.org/wiki/Tucson,_Arizona) and my interests mainly center around computer programming, philosophy, and retro hardware.

 I maintain this site in order to showcase my work and share things that are meaningful to me.
 For the details of my work continue below, or use the sidebar.